blegodwin/data-cleaning/README.md

 ## Project Highlights

-- Data Quality Standards and Requirements: This is define as the accepted decimal place for grade columns, the data types, text casing and value data types and consistency for computation.
+- Data Quality Standards and Requirements: This is defined as the accepted decimal place for grade columns, the data types, text casing and value data types and consistency for computation.

 - Data Profiling:thorough examination of the dataset to understand its structure, and anomalies.
 Potential data quality issues, such as missing values, duplicates, outliers, and inconsistencies were identified.